 Lovcen National Park: general information

-Lovcen National Park is one of the five national parks in Montenegro.
-But unlike all the others, it is located closer to the popular resorts of the Montenegrin coast.
-From Kotor and Budva to Lovcen Park is only about 30 km.
+Lovćen National Park is one of five national parks in Montenegro.
+Unlike the others, it is the closest to the popular coastal resorts.
+The park is only about 30 km from both Kotor and Budva.

-• Everything about the mountains of Montenegro, where to find the most beautiful peaks.
+• For more on mountains of Montenegro, and where to find the most beautiful peaks, check out our guide.

-• The highest peak in Montenegro – Bobotov Kuk (2522m) in the Durmitor National Park.
-In the article on the link you will learn: where it is located, how to get there and climb the mountain.
+• The highest peak in Montenegro is Bobotov Kuk (2522m) in the Durmitor National Park.
+More information on how to get there can be found in the linked article.

 • Jezerski vrh (1657m)

-• You will pay 3 euros per person at the check point for entry into the park.
-The coordinates were three lines above.
-It’s about another 3 kilometers uphill to reach the summit.
+• You’ll pay 3 euros per person to enter the park at the gate.
+The coordinates were mentioned a few lines above.
+It’s another 3 km uphill from there to the peak.

-• Parking at the park checkpoint costs 1 euro per hour for a car if you plan to explore the surroundings.
-Parking at the mountaintop is free, but it’s extremely small.
-Often, there’s no space available, leading to cars being parked along the road lower down the slope.
+• Parking near the entrance gate costs 1 euro per hour for cars if you plan to explore the area on foot.
+Parking at the mountain’s peak is free but very limited, often forcing visitors to park along the road below.

 price Lovcen park